-The committees, their chairs, the 2017 Work Plan items, and their 2016 and 2017 accomplishments are listed below.
+The committees, their chairs, and their 2018 Work Plan items are listed below.

-The Community Engagement committee works to ensure that decision makers, community partners and ratepayers participate actively and influence the planning and management of their water infrastructure.
+Well-informed decision makers, community partners, residents and ratepayers participate actively and influence the planning and management of their water infrastructure.
 They fully understand the importance of taking care of water infrastructure, including the costs of inaction.

 Affinity Groups include: